+If you have any questions about this privacy notice or any concerns about how we process your data, please contact the pollution team at email@example.com.
 The privacy notice will continue to be monitored and updated.
 You are advised to check this page from time to time.

 Information we collect

 - Telephone number

-- contact information
+- Statements of information

 What do we use your information for?

 We collect and hold personal information to enable us to respond to and investigate cases relevant to neighbourhood enforcement including but not limited to noise and other forms of statutory nuisance, waste issues such as fly-tipping and littering, abandoned vehicles, licensing and anti-social behaviour.
 Any personal information we collect enables us to contact you and provide support.

 The London Borough of Hounslow is also under a duty to protect the public funds it administers so we may use the information you have provided for the prevention and detection of fraud.
 We may also share this information with law enforcement agencies and other bodies responsible for auditing or administering public funds.

 The Neighbourhood Enforcement Service must process all personal data lawfully, fairly and in a transparent manner under GDPR Article 6.